do-community/cloud_haiku/_haikus/2022_patata.md

 ---

 eat patata yes
-yoo how are you broder
+yoo how are you broderhood
 good good i'm goog yes